arthur-holtz/wordle-data-analysis/README.md

 # Wordle Data Analysis

-This is a repository to showcase my analysis of [Wordle's](https://www.powerlanguage.co.uk/wordle/) word list.
+This is a repository to showcase my analysis of [Wordle's](https://www.nytimes.com/games/wordle/index.html) word list.

-You can find a detailed writeup on my [LinkedIn](https://www.linkedin.com/in/arthur-holtz/).
+You can find writeups on:
+- My [LinkedIn](https://www.linkedin.com/in/arthur-holtz/) for a general overview
+- RStudio's [R Views Blog](https://rviews.rstudio.com/2022/02/21/wordle-data-analysis/) for a more code-focused treatment of the LinkedIn post